simonesilvestroni/css-responsive-photogallery/README.md

 ## Disclaimer

-The markup is bloated with many _utility classes_ from Bootstrap v5, because that was the CSS framework I was using back then.
+The markup in the source files is bloated with many _utility classes_ from Bootstrap v5, because that was the CSS framework I was using back then.
 I since moved away from the concept altogether.

 ---